 Zack learned how to facilitate workshops at Google Headquarters and the Stanford d.school from experts creative education.
 Since then, he has led hundreds of students from middle school up to college in experiential learning sessions.
-After founding and running his tennis camp for four summers, Zack knows how to engage young people in a fun and meaningful way.

 Workshops are the future of learning

 We KNOW that talking at an audience for an hour isn’t the best way to learn.
 We hope that students take good notes, and revisit the material to reinforce learning, but in a world where Google is at our finger tips, rote memorization is no longer practical.
 In the 21st century, action is more important than ever.
-Workshops give students the time they need to play and experiment with new material.
+Workshops give participants the time they need to play and experiment with new material.
 We can give a lecture about 10 ways to become more creative, but creativity is about doing, not about thinking.

 Here’s what people have to say about his sessions: